SharePoint/sp-dev-docs/docs/embedded/concepts/security-and-compliance.md

 ![Configure DLP Policy](../images/sc7.png)

 Several scenarios supported by DLP today need user interaction that isn’t natively supported by SharePoint Embedded.
 For instance, based on its configuration, a DLP policy that prevents external sharing might allow end users to provide a business justification to override the policy.
-The client app that renders this DLP-flagged file item will need to support such user interactions.
+The client app that renders this DLP-flagged file item needs to support such user interactions.

 Policy tips are shown today for files hosted in SharePoint Online so that users are kept informed about DLP-flagged file items and corresponding restrictions.
 Similarly, for policy tips to be displayed for files hosted in SharePoint Embedded, the client app can choose to provide more support by utilizing the existing Graph APIs for this purpose.